 We are working very hard to address specific issues that may arise, as we understand that the aviation landscape continually changes and we need to change with it.
 We welcome input from the public and consider it vital to our ability to assess necessary changes and put them into action.

 The PHPA meets regularly with local community groups and homeowner organizations (over sixty such meetings in the past two years).
 We have representatives from the public safety sector who advise us on what is possible from their perspective.
 Commercial operators, including utility companies, are solicited frequently for solutions.
 And finally, we work closely with the Federal Aviation Administration (“FAA”) to ensure that any proposed changes will not cause a ripple effect that ultimately diminishes safety for airliners and the substantial fixed wing traffic in the greater Los Angeles area.

-The PHPA is proud to announce that we have collaborated with the FAA in the creation of the new LA Helicopter Noise Initiative web site.
+The PHPA is proud to announce that we have collaborated with the FAA in the creation of the LA Helicopter Noise Initiative web site.
 (EDIT: The site is currently disabled because the FAA is no longer funding the system.
 The PHPA is actively working on alternate funding sources.)

 We strongly recommend that you support this process if you feel that you have experienced unnecessary noise, or if you have noticed a positive change.
 You may participate in this process by going to the site and registering your concern or observation.
 A phone option is available, although we recommend the website option as it offers greater detail in filing your comments.

 There are many factors related to noise from aircraft (both fixed wing and helicopter) as well as a multitude of other sources of noise in the greater Los Angeles area.
 We understand that some of these sources are annoying and we are doing our part to carefully analyze the helicopter related noise sources and reach out to both helicopter operators and pilots to determine how changes can be made without jeopardizing the safety of the mission.
 We all want to be good neighbors.